bakerkj/weewx-purpleair/readme.md

 ## Prerequisites

 1) Purpleair requires the _requests_ Python library.
 This library does not come with the default installation of Python.
-It mus be installed separately.
+It must be installed separately.
 Perhaps the fastest way to do so is to run:

     pip install requests